 The three Himalayan mountain peaks of western Kumaun as a whole forms the Trishul peak which is the third highest mountain peak in India.
 It is having a height of 7120m.
 The Trishul group forms the southwest corner of the ring of peaks which encloses the Nanda Devi Sanctuary.
 In 1907, the main peak, Trisul I, became the first peak over 7,000 m to have ever been climbed by someone.
 The peak can be best viewed from Kausani or during the Roopkund Trek.

 Gorichen Peak is the highest peak of Arunachal Pradesh and it is located between Tawang and West Kameng districts of Arunachal Pradesh.
-Situated at an altitude of 22,500 feet above sea level, this peak is roughly 164 kilometre from Tawang.
+Situated at an altitude of 22,500 feet above sea level.
+Being one of the top highest peaks in India, Gorichen Peak is roughly 164 kilometre from Tawang.

 Sandakphu Peak (11,941 Feet) is the highest peak in West Bengal.
 The highest peak of Singalila Ridge in Darjeeling district, almost near the border of Nepal, it is located very close to Singalila National Park.